angtordom1/Acme-Planner/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is the Acme Planner, which is intended to be the project that we will work on D02.
+This is the Acme Work Plans, which is intended to be the project that we will work on D02.
 Github Repository: https://github.com/angtordom1/Acme-Planner.git
 Github Release: